 - Now that MySQL server has been installed, verify that you can connect to the new database by launching MySQL Workbench.

 - The MySQL Workbench application will launch and in the lower left-hand corner will be the database instance we configured in the previous steps.
 Select the instance by clicking on the box, you will need to provide the root user password to connect.

 - If you are able to connect to the local instance, your installation and configuration of MySQL is now complete.

 Install differences for Linux

 - The installation steps outlined above were performed in a Windows operating system.
-For Linux, ensure that you are installing MySQL 8.x.
+For Linux, ensure that you are installing MySQL 8.0.28 or higher.
 For example: Ubuntu 18.x does not install MySQL 8.x by default instead it looks for MySQL 5.x.
 Make sure your repository is updated with the correct version or obtain an updated URL with the correct dpkg version.